mdfranz/nmappia/README.md

 - Compute APIs (
 - Arbitrary

+## Outputs
 After scans complete the outputs can be sent to the following
 - Pure Syslog output
 - JSON TCP Stream (suitable for sending to NXLOG)
 - JSON Files
 - SQS
 - Elasticsearch

+# Configuration

+# Installation

+A simple Ansible playbook will be provided to install and configure on local or remote hosts.

 # What about the Name